realabbas/deeplink-invoker/readme.md

-# App Scheme Invoker
+# Mobile Deeplink Invoker

-App Scheme Invoker is a simple web app that allows users to invoke custom app schemes on Android and iOS devices.
+This is a simple web app that allows users to invoke custom app schemes on Android and iOS devices.
 It provides a user-friendly interface to enter the app scheme and an optional payload.
 The app then attempts to open the specified app using the provided scheme and payload.

 ## Demo